FalsePattern/ZigBrains/README.md

 sort of "smart inspection" *shall not* be implemented in the PSI, but instead retrieved from the language server.
 <!-- Plugin description end -->

-## Notes to self

-LSP4IntelliJ uses a somewhat strange popup for hover hints that cannot be clicked, need to investigate

 ## Licenses
 ```
 All code in this project, unless specified differently, is licensed under the Apache 2.0 license.